 Learn more about Auto Names and Counters Apply Auto Naming to Existing Elements

 Baseline Tool

 Getting to Know the Baseline Tool

 Introducing the Baseline Tool

 The Baseline Tool can capture a snapshot of the Requirements at a point in time and then, at a later time, the repository can be compared to this (or another baseline) for the purpose of determining what has changed.
 Any number of baselines can be created and labeled, and there is a baseline comparison tool that displays the differences between the baseline and the model and allows the modeler to revert a change in the model to a baseline at a granular level.

-Where to find the Baseline Tool Ribbon: Design > Model > Manage > Manage Baselines Keyboard: Ctrl+Alt+B Usage of the Baseline Tool Baselines are also useful when a formal requirements process is being followed or the Requirements form part of a contract, as the baseline can keep a snapshot of the requirements at important milestones such as contract signing or requirement phase sign off.
+Where to find the Baseline Tool Ribbon: Design > Package > Manage > Manage Baselines Keyboard: Ctrl+Alt+B Usage of the Baseline Tool Baselines are also useful when a formal requirements process is being followed or the Requirements form part of a contract, as the baseline can keep a snapshot of the requirements at important milestones such as contract signing or requirement phase sign off.
 This is also applicable to iterative and incremental processes such as Agile methods, as the requirements can be baselined before or even after a Sprint.
 When Requirements are still volatile and the Requirements' owners are still formulating their needs, a baseline can be created to take a snapshot at important points in the analysis phase, such as after an elicitation workshop.
-Options for the Baseline Tool There are several options that can be applied to configure the way the Baseline Compare tool presents information; these are available from the Options button on the Baselines window. ☐ Al w ays Expand to Differences Show Elements that are: Suppress these Changes ✓ Changed✓ In Baseline Only✓ In Model Only☐ Unchanged Items Suppress Diagrams Suppress Date Modified Suppress Date Created Suppress Children of Missing Items Suppress Advanced Properties Baseline Diagram Compare Option Always open first parent with When comparing from the I Learn more about the Baseline Tool Baselines
+Options for the Baseline Tool There are several options that can be applied to configure the way the Baseline Compare tool presents information; these are available from the Options button on the Baselines window.

+Show Elements that are: Suppress these Changes

+Changed Suppress Diagrams

+🔽 In Baseline Only Suppress Date Modified

+In Model Only Suppress Date Created

+Unchanged Items Suppress Children of Missing Items Suppress Advanced Properties

+Baseline Diagram Compare Opt ions

+Always open first parent wi ith a Baseline

+ne Project Browser or a Diagram

+Learn more about the Baseline Tool